 - As many landlord port authorities have been corporatized, investment recovery is often cited as a critical aspect of green initiatives.

 Like private companies, port authorities have become very sensitive to the coherence, continuity, and legal certainty of developed government policies.
-As many investment decisions have a medium to long-term payback time, any changes in government policy can have large ramifications on the soundness of the initial decision related to a green initiative.
-This is particularly the case for the abolishment of a subsidy scheme for specific green investments.
+As many investment decisions have a medium to long-term payback time, any changes in government policy can have huge implications for the soundness of the initial decision related to a green initiative.
+This is particularly the case for the abolition of a subsidy scheme for specific green investments.
 Thus, government policies and regulations should provide legal and investment certainty to the affected port authorities and private businesses.

 Instead of opting for a one size fits all approach in environmental initiatives, landlord port authorities are invited to evaluate carefully: